masonfox/blog/_drafts/2025-11-03-emacs-org-roam-mobile-workflow.md

 tags: [emacs, org-roam, ios-shortcuts]
 ---

+* TOC
+{:toc}
+---

 # The Perennial Emacs Challenge: Mobile
 While a rich desktop experience, Emacs leaves one more than wanting on mobile, especially on iOS.
+Coming from Obsidian, I knew that *solving* for mobile continuity was necessary, and this post reflects that.

-# My Environment
+# My Desktop Environment
-eMacs and doom...
+Doom Emacs and Org-roam...

 # Overview
 [describe the overarching workflow]